Minimax optimal rates for Mondrian trees and forests: Local and global properties of the Mondrian process

 As illustrated in this Section, a remarkable fact with the Mondrian Forest is that the quantities of interest for the statistical analysis of the algorithm can be made explicit.
-In particular, we show that a Mondrian partition is balanced enough so that it contains $O(\lambda^d)$ cells of diameter $O (1/\lambda)$, which is the minimal number of cells to cover $[0, 1]^d$.
+In particular, we have seen in this Section that, roughly speaking, a Mondrian partition is balanced enough so that it contains $O(\lambda^d)$ cells of diameter $O (1/\lambda)$, which is the minimal number of cells to cover $[0, 1]^d$.